 Default is Polling

-Typically an organization runs a single Nexus instance to proxy external components as well as host internally produced components.
-When a build is running against this Nexus instance it will look for any new components in the proxied remote repositories.
+Typically an organization runs a single Nexus Repository Manager instance to proxy external components as well as host internally produced components.
+When a build is running against this instance, it will look for any new components in the proxied remote repositories.
 This adds additional network traffic that in many cases will just be a response from the remote server indicating that there are no changes.

 Smart Proxy Introduces Publish-Subscribe

-Increasingly Nexus is used in globally distributed teams or used by projects that span multiple organizations.
-In many cases it is advisable for each physical location to host their own Nexus instance.
-This local instance hosts their own components and proxies the other servers.
+Increasingly, Nexus Repository Manager is used in globally distributed teams or used by projects that span multiple organizations.
+In many cases, it is advisable for each physical location to host its own Nexus Repository Manager instance.
+This local instance hosts its own components and proxies the other servers.

 An example deployment scenario is displayed in Figure 7.6, “Deployment Scenario for a Smart Proxy Use Case”.
 Using the traditional polling approach, specifically when used with snapshot repositories, can result in significant traffic and a performance hit for all involved servers.